Click on the links below to download a PDF of our newsletter.

 Urban Thinkers Campus 2.0 Postponed

 Due to a combination of factors, our Urban Thinkers Campus 2.0, originally scheduled for August, has been postponed.
-We have immediately begun planning and reassessment to reschedule this UTC for a date before the end of calendar year 2017.
+We have immediately begun planning and reassessment to reschedule this UTC for a date in 2018.
 We will keep you informed as this planning for our original goals, partnerships, and programming continues.

 Nebraska in Path of Total Solar Eclipse on August 21